Fluffernuttersandwich/Borscht/InstallationGuide.md

 ### 💎 Premium

--   Downloads are largely automated
+-   "One-touch" download process.
+Downloads are automated
--   Installation speed depends on your connection, storage, and hardware
+-   Faster download speeds.

 ### 🆓 Free

--   Nexus downloads require manual interaction
+-   Nexus downloads require you to manual click through each download page one at a time.
--   Expect considerably more clicking and installation time
+-   Expect considerably more clicking and slower download speeds.

+Installation speed depends on your connection, storage speed, and hardware

 ------------------------------------------------------------------------